WeblateOrg/weblate/docs/admin/install.rst

-Weblate should run on all contemporary hardware without problems, the following is the minimal configuration required to run Weblate on a single host (Weblate, database and web server):
+Weblate should run on all contemporary hardware without problems, the following is the minimal configuration required to run Weblate on a single host (Weblate, database and webserver):

 * 2 GB of RAM
 * 2 CPU cores
 * 1 GB of storage space

-The more memory you have, the better - it is used for caching on all levels (filesystem, database and Weblate).
+The more memory the better - it is used for caching on all levels (filesystem, database and Weblate).

 Many concurrent users increases the amount of needed CPU cores.